Last Updated on

-Each of these sessions includes background information, a daily meditation, and other activities.
-If you wish to explore and experience the programme you can do so on this link.
+Each of these sessions includes background information, daily meditation, and other activities.
+If you wish to explore and experience the program you can do so by clicking on this link.

 Positive psychology truly made us re-think the topics which we focus on in psychology, and the same process is now required for mindfulness.
 Our task within positive psychology is to transform mindfulness research and applications from deficit-focused mindfulness programs to flourishing-focused ones.